 Firefighters who have the necessary experience, seniority and abilities may specialize in areas such as hazardous materials or technical rescues.
 They also may become apparatus operators, fire officers, training officers, public safety educators, fire inspectors, investigators or chief officers.

-- trends and events affecting overall employment (especially in the Public Administraton industry)
+- Trends and events affecting overall employment (especially in the Public Administration industry)